 Hanging around in surf towns can be quite fruitful if you wanna discover new surf spots.
 That’s exactly how we got tipped off on this tropical archipelago in the Panamanian Caribbean called Bocas del Toro (map).
 Wait, what?
 Waves in the Caribbean?
 Good ones?
-As far as I know this is quite unique.
+As far as I know, this is quite unique.
 Bocas del Toro has been on our radar ever since, but we only got a chance to visit this beautiful place last September.
 And guess what, no waves.
 I’m not kidding.
 As September and October are the driest months, the waves disappear.
 There goes our Bocas del Toro Surf guide.
-However, we could use some sunshine (as rainy season was starting on our side in Costa Rica), and we figured this would be the perfect excuse to discover the “other side” of Bocas del Toro.
+However, we could use some sunshine (as the rainy season was starting on our side in Costa Rica), and we figured this would be the perfect excuse to discover the “other side” of Bocas del Toro.
 We just gotta come back in December to surf those killer waves.

 Since our first visit to Bocas del Toro was in September, we found out pretty quickly that this was basically the flattest month of all.
 So, no waves, no surfing.
 What should we do with our lives?!
-As we spend ten days on the islands of Bocas del Toro, and weren’t bored once, I think we found some pretty awesome activities for those flat days.
+As we spend ten days on the islands of Bocas del Toro and weren’t bored once, I think we found some pretty awesome activities for those flat days.

 Take the boat to Cayo Zapatilla

-Every single hotel or hostel will be able to offer you a tour to these beautiful islands.
+Every single hotel or hostel will be able to offer you a tour of these beautiful islands.
 However, you’ll be cramped in a boat with 20 others.
 Our wonderful hosts at Surfbreak at Paunch arranged a private boat for us, that took us out to Dolphin Bay, snorkeling around Cayo Coral and Cayo Zapatilla for 40USD each with just the four of us.
 We spend the whole day on the boat and saw some of the most beautiful places I’ve ever seen in my life.
 Not to mention that we could have our own schedule, therefore ditching the “masses”.
 I can highly recommend discovering those beautiful places this way, as it feels way more special.

 Visit Isla Bastimentos

-Just a ten minute boat ride from Isla Colon, but it feels like a completely different world.
+Just a ten-minute boat ride from Isla Colon, but it feels like a completely different world.
 The people who live here actually speak a different language, that some of the people on Isla Colon won’t even understand.
-With true Caribbean vibes, music pumping out of nearly every house and shop, and lots of colourful houses, the town of Bastimentos is worth a visit.
+With true Caribbean vibes, music pumping out of nearly every house and shop, and lots of colorful houses, the town of Bastimentos is worth a visit.
 But not just its unique town is a sight, also the surrounding beaches and mangrove forests are absolutely stunning.
 So spent a day (or a few) here and walk around the little town, visit Red Frog’s beach or Wizard’s beach and go for a surf, or stop by for a sunset dinner at the Firefly.

-Playa Boca del Drago & Playa Estrella
+Playa del Drago & Playa Estrella

 Maybe the most famous place in Bocas del Toro is Playa Estrella, also known as Starfish Beach.
 The crystal clear waters and white sands are home to a population of beautiful starfish.
 However, due to some idiot tourists who want nothing more than holding starfish for their perfect Instagram picture, the population is dying and by far not as abundant as it used to be.
 So please, please, pretty please, when you go there, don’t touch them or pick them up.
 They are wild animals that will die if you do.

-Take the bus to Playa Boca del Drago
+Take the bus to Bocas del Drago

-That being said, I can also recommend to take the local bus to this place.
+That being said, I can also recommend taking the local bus to this place.
 Not a boat tour, because you’ll miss out on the real gem.
 You can catch the bus on the Bocas Town square, which will take you to Playa Boca del Drago.
-From there on it’s about a 15 minute walk to Playa Estrella.
+From there on it’s about a 15-minute walk to Playa Estrella.
 This walk is absolutely gorgeous.
 Little private beaches, fifty shades of blue and green water, dolphins playing around if you’re lucky, and palm trees in abundance swaying in the ocean breeze.
 This walk is magical, and you definitely don’t wanna miss out on it!

 Take the bikes to Bluff Beach (and beyond)